python-wheel-build/fromager/docs/customization.md

 The return value must be an instance of a class that implements the `resolvelib.providers.AbstractProvider` API.

-The expectation is that it acts an engine for any sort of package resolution whether it is for wheels or sources.
+The expectation is that it acts as an engine for any sort of package resolution whether it is for wheels or sources.
 The provider can therefore use any value as the "URL" that will help it decide what to download.
 For example, the `GitHubTagProvider` returns the actual tag